firstbirdtech/api-docs/source/includes/_applications.md

 | HIRED       | The candidate of this Job Application got hired                                       |
 | CLOSED      | The Job Application has been withdrawn by your Recruiters                             |

-Your recruiters can give a Job Application different ratings:
+Your Recruiters can give a Job Application different ratings:

 | Rating | Description                                                             |
 |:-------|:------------------------------------------------------------------------|